 - It is good practice to enable children to manage their own medication.
-If a child can take medication him or herself, staff will supervise this. - All staff involved will be made aware of the child's medical needs and relevant emergency procedures.
+If a child can take medication themselves, staff will supervise this. - All staff involved will be made aware of the child's medical needs and relevant emergency procedures.